-BBA Business Analytics
+Baccalaureate Degrees BBA Business Analytics

 The Bachelor of Business Administration (BBA) in Business Analytics is a degree program designed to provide preparation in business strategies, information technology systems, and statistical and quantitative techniques.
-Coursework in the major includes the study business analysis, strategic data analytics, data analysis tools, and system design and development techniques which will prepare the student to be the go-to person to support organizations in making data-driven decisions and discoveries in the always-evolving field of data management.
+Coursework in the major will prepare the student to be the go-to person to support organizations in making data-driven decisions and discoveries in the always-evolving field of data management.
 Core courses provide a comprehensive exposure to the foundation principles of business that are needed to manage functions common to any business enterprise.

-According to the U.S. Bureau of Labor Statistics, "Employment of management analysts - including business analysts -is projected to grow 19 percent from 2012 to 2022, faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, "Employment of management analysts, including business analysts, is projected to grow 12 percent from 2016 to 2026, faster than the average for all occupations.
 Demand for the services of these workers will grow as organizations continue to seek ways to improve efficiency and control costs."